frederic-perez/AmE-dictionary/data/dictionary.md

 __hemp__ _n_ :four::hammer: _Hemp plant._
 __henchman__ _n_ :four::hammer: (henchmen) _The chuckling henchman showed that feeding alligators had its downfalls._
 __henna__
+__Henry__ Word that can be used to describe somebody who is incredibly attractive and good looking and with amazing body and hair.
 __herald__ _v_ :four::hammer: (heralded)
 __herdsman__ _n_
 __here's looking at you__